Ant Clemons

-Anthony Clemons Jr. (born September 26, 1991) is an American singer.
-He rose to prominence as a guest artist on Kanye West's 2018 single "All Mine".
-Clemons has since worked with a multitude of artists, including West, Ty Dolla Sign, Beyoncé, Camila Cabello, Justin Timberlake, the Sunday Service Choir and more.
-Clemons released his debut EP Happy 2 Be Here in March 2020, featuring Ty Dolla Sign, Timbaland, and Pharrell Williams.
-The project received a nomination at the 63rd Annual Grammy Awards for Best R&B Album.
+Anthony Clemons Jr. (born September 26, 1991) is an American singer, rapper and songwriter from Willingboro Township, New Jersey.
+He rose to prominence as a guest performer on Kanye West's 2018 single "All Mine", after which he contributed to West's Wyoming Sessions and subsequent album, Jesus Is King (2019).
+Clemons' debut studio album, Happy 2 Be Here (2020) was nominated for Best R&B Album at the 63rd Annual Grammy Awards; with a total of four, his three other nominations yielded from his songwriting work on albums for Mary J. Blige and H.E.R.
+Clemons is also known for his contributions to the original version of West's 2021 single, "Hurricane", as well as other songs intended for the latter's tenth album Donda (2021), most of which remain unreleased.

 Early life

 Clemons was born and raised in Willingboro, New Jersey.
 His musical taste was shaped by his parents playing Michael Jackson, The Notorious B.I.G. and Stevie Wonder.
 At age four, Clemons began performing at birthday parties as a Jackson impersonator.
 While studying at Burlington County Institute of Technology, Clemons was part of the youth choir at the Sharon Baptist Church and joined The Heritage Players and Showstoppers at Willingboro High School.
 At family events, Clemons would sing with his sisters Ashley and Amber as the "Clemons Trio".
 In 2009, during his parents' divorce, Clemons began his interest in songwriting.
 Clemons began recording himself and producing music with Pro Tools and Logic.
 Clemons attended a semester at Burlington County College before dropping out.